Christophe Antoine Merlin

 Christophe Antoine Merlin (/fr/; 27 May 1771 – 9 March 1839) became a French division commander during the Napoleonic Wars.
 He joined a volunteer regiment in 1791 and fought against the Kingdom of Spain in the War of the Pyrenees.
 After becoming an officer in the 4th Hussar Regiment, he participated in the Rhine and Italian campaigns.
-In 1805 he was promoted general of brigade and fought in Italy and in the 1806 Invasion of Naples.
-Later he became an equerry to Joseph Bonaparte when that individual headed the Kingdom of Naples.
+In 1805, he was promoted general of brigade and fought in Italy and in the 1806 Invasion of Naples.
+Later, he became an equerry to Joseph Bonaparte when that individual headed the Kingdom of Naples.

 When Joseph accepted the crown of Spain in 1808, Merlin went with him and was assigned to Joseph's Spanish army as a general of division.
 He fought at Talavera, Almonacid and Ocaña in 1809.
-After re-entering the French service in 1814 he led a cavalry division at Gué-à-Tresmes, Laon, Reims, Fère-Champenoise and Paris.
-In 1815 he led soldiers on the Rhine.
-He held peacetime commands until 1825 when he retired, but was again employed from 1830 to 1836.
-His surname is one of the names inscribed under the Arc de Triomphe, on Column 30.
+After re-entering the French service in 1814, he led a cavalry division at Gué-à-Tresmes, Laon, Reims, Fère-Champenoise and Paris.
+In 1815, he led soldiers on the Rhine.
+He held peacetime commands until 1825, when he retired, but was again employed from 1830 to 1836.
+His surname is one of the names inscribed under the Arc de Triomphe on Column 30.

 Early career

 Merlin was born on 27 May 1771 at Thionville, France.
 He joined the 4th Battalion of the Moselle Volunteers as a sergeant-major on 15 August 1791.
 He transferred to the 105th Line Infantry Regiment as a sous-officer on 7 December 1791 and became lieutenant on 11 May 1792.
 He transferred again to the Army of the Midi as an adjutant on 21 September 1792 and was involved in some campaigning before emerging as captain in the Legion of the Moselle on 8 December 1792.
 Merlin transferred to the Army of the North as an aide-de-camp to General of Division Jean-Baptiste Favart on 8 March 1793.
 He became a chef d'escadron (major) on 3 August and joined the Army of the North staff as an adjutant general on 5 October 1793.

 On 9 February 1794, Merlin took a staff position with the Army of the Eastern Pyrenees and fought in the War of the Pyrenees against the Kingdom of Spain.
-During the conflict he was wounded in the left leg by a bursting howitzer shell.
+During the conflict, he was wounded in the left leg by a bursting howitzer shell.
 He was assigned to the 4th Hussar Regiment as adjutant general chef de brigade on 13 June 1795.
 He served with the regiment in the Army of Sambre-et-Meuse.
 During the Rhine Campaign of 1795 on 1 October, the 4th Hussars were part of Paul Grenier's division.
-Merlin was wounded in the right arm by a saber stroke at Steinbach on 15 October 1795 in a minor French victory during the retreat.
+Merlin was wounded in the right arm by a sabre stroke at Steinbach on 15 October 1795 in a minor French victory during the retreat.